 If you wish to withdraw your participation in a Semester Abroad / Global Intercampus Program, it is your responsibility to notify Monash Abroad as soon as you make this decision.
-If you withdraw your participation for reasons other than those accepted as extenuating circumstances, you will not be able to reapply for a Semester Abroad / Global Intercampus Program in the subsequent application round.
+If you withdraw your participation after you have been formally allocated to a host institution for reasons other than those accepted as extenuating circumstances, you will not be able to reapply for a Semester Abroad / Global Intercampus Program in the subsequent application round.
 You will be required to show proof that your reason for withdrawing your application meets the definition of extenuating circumstances.

 Extenuating circumstances are defined as any event that is:

 - outside the control of the student*, or

 - not primarily the fault of the student (i.e. resulting from the student's discretion or choice)